Shi Qiang pan: Inscription

 The interior of the vessel is inscribed with 284 characters divided into eighteen lines.
-The content praises the previous and current rulers of the Zhou state, extolling their virtues and deeds, and then recounts the history of the family of the caster, culminating with Scribe Qiang himself.
+The content praises the previous and current rulers of the Zhou dynasty, extolling their virtues and deeds, and then recounts the history of the family of the caster, culminating with Scribe Qiang himself.
 This is in contrast to most inscriptions which detail only immediate events.

 The inscription recounts how King Wen of Zhou "joined the ten thousand states", King Wu of Zhou "campaigned through the four quarters", King Zhao of Zhou "tamed Chu and Jing".
 In all the inscription records the virtues and highlights of the first seven Zhou kings.
-Slightly before the midpoint of the passage, the inscription begins describing the caster's own family, beginning with how his high ancestor had been moved from a more eastern location to the Zhou homeland at the time of the conquest of Shang by Zhou.
+Slightly before the midpoint of the passage, the inscription begins describing the caster's own family, beginning with how his high ancestor had been moved from a more eastern location to the Zhou homeland around the time of the Zhou conquest.
 The account touches on such subjects as the appropriateness of Qiang's grandfather's sacrifices, as well as the agricultural success of Qiang's father.

 The language of the inscription is difficult both graphically and lexically.
 Transcriptions are available, but most are incomplete due to font constraints.
 The fullest treatment can be found in Shirakawa's Complete Explanations of Bronze Inscriptions.
-Edward Shaughnessy has translated the passage into English.
+Edward L. Shaughnessy has translated the passage into English.

-The hagiographical intent of the inscription is demonstrated by positive spin on historical fact: the inscription claims King Zhao "tamed Chu and Jing", while in reality the campaign was defeated and the king killed, within living memory of the casting of the vessel.
+The ritualistic intent of the inscription is demonstrated by positive spin on historical fact: the inscription claims King Zhao "tamed Chu and Jing", while in reality the campaign was defeated and the king killed, within living memory of the casting of the vessel.